Instructor’s Note:

 At the 0.05 significance level, the critical level for this test statistic is 2.00 (n = 60, degrees of freedom = 58).
 When the test statistic is either larger than 2.00 or smaller than 2.00, we can reject the hypothesis that the correlation in the population is 0.
 The test statistic is 10.1052, so we can reject the null hypothesis.

-The Spearman rank correlation coefficient test is a popular nonparametric test.
-The coefficient is calculated based on the ranks of two variables within their respective samples.
+The Spearman rank correlation coefficient is equivalent to the usual correlation coefficient but is calculated on the ranks of two variables within their respective samples.